Loading...

 Arizona has some of the strongest HOA homeowner protections in the country, governed primarily by Title 33, Chapter 16 of the Arizona Revised Statutes — the Planned Communities Law.
 The 2024-2025 legislative sessions brought major reforms: HB 2648 (2024) established critical distinctions between assessment liens and fine liens (fines are NOT foreclosable as assessment liens), and SB 1494 (2025) raised the planned community foreclosure threshold to $10,000 or 18 months delinquent — the highest in the nation.

-Yes — absolutely mandatory.
-Under ARS §33-1803, your HOA cannot impose any fine without providing notice and an opportunity to be heard.
-If your HOA tries to fine you without offering a hearing, that fine is unenforceable, and you have grounds for relief through the ADRE or courts.
+Under ARS §33-1803, your HOA cannot impose a fine without first giving you notice and an opportunity to be heard, and you have the statutory right to petition for a hearing before the Arizona Department of Real Estate / Office of Administrative Hearings (ARS §33-1803(E), §32-2199.01).
+If your HOA denied you notice and any opportunity to respond, you have strong grounds to challenge the fine through the ADRE or the courts.
 This is one of Arizona's strongest homeowner protections.

 Under ARS §33-1803, you have 21 calendar days from the date of the notice to provide a written response via certified mail.
 Once your HOA receives your response, they must reply within 10 business days with a written explanation including the specific community document provision violated and the date of the violation.
 The HOA cannot proceed with additional enforcement action until they have provided you this information.